Interview with The Chairman

 F.G.: You have been the Chairman of the Board of Directors of The Miami Symphony Orchestra (MISO) for several years and have played an important role in keeping this relatively young organization alive in a community that has had its crises regarding the support of cultural organizations.
 You have also been a key person and will surely continue being so during this new phase of the orchestra under the musical and artistic direction of Maestro Eduardo Marturet.
 In your opinion: What are the strengths and what are the weaknesses of the MISO today in Miami ?
 Which will be the most significant challenges you will face as Chairman of the Board?

-R.D-B.: I have had the honor of being involved with The Miami Symphony Orchestra for more than 12 years.
-I have been Chairman during two terms.
-During the second term, I was Chairman for five years.
+R.D-B.: I joined the board of the Miami Symphony Orchestra in 1991, two years after the orchestra was founded, and in 1993 I was elected Chairman, a position that I have had the privilege and honor to hold ever since.
 The orchestra has endured very difficult moments, but it has been these difficulties that have strengthened the organization.
 We have learned to operate with limited funding.
 Still, year after year we have developed excellent musical programs that have been a delight to all South Florida audiences.
 The fact that we fill our performances is proof of this.
 Among our weaknesses is the fact that the community perceives us as the Hispanic Symphony.
 This occurred because Maestro Manuel Ochoa, a Cuban, created the Symphony and its original board was comprised of Cuban-American members.
 Although this has changed, it will continue to be a challenge for me to ensure that all segments of our diverse community are represented on our Board.
 The biggest challenge for the MISO is to be perceived as the orchestra for all Miami.
 This will be achieved by having community-wide representation on the Board of Directors.

 F. G.: You are right.
 Recently all press reviews have complimented the performances of The Miami Symphony Orchestra, and I perceive a notorious enthusiasm about the musical program that the Orchestra has been offering to Miami audiences.
 Do you think it is imperative that the present and future Board of Directors should profess a particular passion for the music?